chaitanyasagar3/crudNewsApp/test-cases/SystemTest.md

     - Run all unit tests and check if they match the regression test data recorded before sprint 4.
     - Navigate to the sign-up page of the application.
-    - Enter all required information with valid data (e.g., First Name, Last Name, Username, Password, and Confirm Password).
+    - Enter all required information with valid data (e.g., First Name, Last Name, Username, Password, and Confirm Password) and submit the form.
+    - Enter all required information, using the Username of the existing user account and submit the form.
+    - Verify that the system displays an error message indicating that the Username is already in use.
+    - Enter all required information, but enter mismatched values for the password and confirm password fields (e.g., "password123" and "password321") and submit the form.
+    - Verify that the system displays an error message indicating that the password and confirm password fields do not match.
+    - Enter all required information, using a weak password that does not meet the minimum password complexity requirements (e.g., "password") and submit the form..
+    - Verify that the system displays an error message indicating that the password is too weak or does not meet complexity requirements.
+    - Enter partial information, leaving one or more required fields empty (e.g.,Username, Password, or Confirm Password)and submit the form.
+    - Verify that the system displays an error message indicating that the missing required field(s) must be completed.
     - Click the "Sign Up" or "Register" button to submit the sign-up form.
     - Verify that the system successfully creates a new user account and redirects the user to the appropriate landing page or sends a confirmation Username, as per the application's workflow.
     - Check that all components related to sign-up functionality with valid information function correctly under this scenario.